kyverno/kyverno/charts/kyverno/README.md

 - `config.excludeUsername` was renamed to `config.excludeUsernames`
 - `config.excludeGroupRole` was renamed to `config.excludeGroups`

+Hardcoded defaults for `config.excludeGroups` and `config.excludeUsernames` have been removed, please review those fields if you provide your own exclusions.

 ## Uninstalling the Chart

 To uninstall/delete the `kyverno` deployment: